 Lori Bumgarner is the owner of paNASH, a passion and career coaching service, and is a certified transformational coach.
-She possesses over 20 years of experience as a career coach.
 In this exclusive feature, Lori offers her essential advice for what you should share on your resume…

 Is it still relevant?